daniel-castrov/pfm-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Certificates
+PFM currently enforces bi-directional authentication via certificates.
+There are a number of certificates available in the `support/certificates` directory.
+Please install all of these into Chrome or Chromium to access the system.
+"Bill Andrew" (contractor3) and "Beth Carrie" (gov3) are the most useful certificates.